abhinavsingh/proxy.py/README.md

                         Plugins can be used to subscribe for core events.
   --enable-conn-pool    Default: False.
 (WIP) Enable upstream connection pooling.
   --threadless          Default: True.
 Enabled by default on Python 3.8+ (mac,
                         linux).
 When disabled a new thread is spawned to handle each client connection.
   --threaded            Default: False.
 Disabled by default on Python < 3.8 and
                         windows.
 When enabled a new thread is spawned to handle each client connection.
   --num-workers NUM_WORKERS
                         Defaults to number of CPU cores.
-  --pid-file PID_FILE   Default: None.
-Save parent process ID to a file.
   --backlog BACKLOG     Default: 100.
-Maximum number of pending connections to
+Maximum number of pending connections to proxy
-                        proxy server
+                        server
   --hostname HOSTNAME   Default: ::1.
 Server IP address.
   --port PORT           Default: 8899.
 Server port.
-  --num-acceptors NUM_ACCEPTORS
-                        Defaults to number of CPU cores.
   --unix-socket-path UNIX_SOCKET_PATH
                         Default: None.
 Unix socket path to use.
-When provided --host and --port flags are ignored --client-recvbuf-size CLIENT_RECVBUF_SIZE
+When provided --host and --port flags are ignored --num-acceptors NUM_ACCEPTORS
+                        Defaults to number of CPU cores.
+  --version, -v         Prints proxy.py version.
+  --log-level LOG_LEVEL
+                        Valid options: DEBUG, INFO (default), WARNING, ERROR, CRITICAL.
+Both upper and lowercase values are allowed.
+You may also simply use the leading character e.g. --log-level d --log-file LOG_FILE   Default: sys.stdout.
+Log file destination.
+  --log-format LOG_FORMAT
+                        Log format for Python logger.
+  --open-file-limit OPEN_FILE_LIMIT
+                        Default: 1024.
+Maximum number of files (TCP connections) that proxy.py can open concurrently.
+  --plugins PLUGINS [PLUGINS ...]
+                        Comma separated plugins.
+You may use --plugins flag multiple times.
+  --enable-dashboard    Default: False.
+Enables proxy.py dashboard.
+  --work-klass WORK_KLASS
+                        Default: proxy.http.HttpProtocolHandler.
+Work klass to use
+                        for work execution.
+  --pid-file PID_FILE   Default: None.
+Save "parent" process ID to a file.
+  --client-recvbuf-size CLIENT_RECVBUF_SIZE
                         Default: 1 MB.
 Maximum amount of data received from the client in a single recv() operation.
 Bump this value for